-From there, simply upload your product listing (including ASINs) and content to the product grid.
+From there, simply upload your product listing and content to the product grid.
 Submit your Store for approval and Amazon will notify you within 72 hours if you meet their guidelines.

-In addition, Stores on Amazon also has a basic analytic dashboard with metrics which can help you measure your performance, including daily visitors, sales and page views—all for free.
+In addition, Amazon Stores also feature a basic analytic dashboard with metrics which can help you measure your performance, including daily visitors, sales and page views—all for free

 Creativity, Amazon and Your Brand Story

 Creativity is critical in weaving together any sort of narrative whatsoever.
 Consumers want a brand story that captures their imagination.
 They don't just want a brand story that follows the status quo.
 And physical marketing is teeming with brand story examples that are fresh, vital and compelling.

 But the physical world doesn't always translate to digital retail seamlessly.
 The in store experience relies on the value of tactility to sell products.
 Online sellers don't have that advantage.